 The second, enjoying the same degree of importance in the Framework Decision as the former, is the protection of fundamental rights.
 Indeed, the best way to strengthen mutual trust is by increasing this requirement.
 For this reason it is fundamental for the comprehension and interpretation of the regulation of the EAW that it be scrupulously respected.
-In fact, the CJEC itself takes compliance with the same for granted by considering that the rights of Article 6 of the TEU are not infringed.
+In fact, the CJEC itself takes compliance with the same for granted by considering that the rights of art.
+6 of the TEU are not infringed.
 Respect for fundamental rights is one of the pillars on which the EU is based.
-As such, insofar as mutual recognition relies on trust in the legal systems of the rest of the Member States being respectful of the absolute content of these rights, the Courts must interpret the rule requiring that such respect be effective.
-In this way, even based on the trust in foreign legal systems, the allegation of a specific infringement containing even an element of truth may be examined by some Courts entrusted with ensuring everyone has enjoys proper judicial protection, a power defended by some authors.
-For this reason it is not strange for any possible infringement to be investigated prior to a surrender.
-The decision adopted after such an investigation and what is considered as a possible indirect infringement in the event the surrender goes ahead is another matter.
+As such, insofar as mutual recognition relies on trust in the legal systems of the rest of the Member

-&lt;sup>13 CJEC Judgment 16-6-2005, C-105/03.
+13 CJEC Judgment 16-6-2005, C-105/03.